Talc: Uses

 Patents are pending on the use of magnesium silicate as a cement substitute.
-Its production requirements are less energy-intensive than ordinary Portland cement (at a heating requirement of around 650 °C for talc compared to 1500 °C for limestone to produce Portland cement), while it absorbs far more carbon dioxide as it hardens.
+Its production requirements are less energy-intensive than ordinary Portland cement (at a heating requirement of around 650 °C for talc compared to 1,500 °C for limestone to produce Portland cement), while it absorbs far more carbon dioxide as it hardens.
 This results in a negative carbon footprint overall, as the cement substitute removes 0.6 tonnes of CO2 per tonne used.
 This contrasts with a positive carbon footprint of 0.4 tonnes per tonne of conventional cement.

-Talc is used in the production of the materials that are widely used in the building interiors such as base content paints in wall coatings.
-Other areas that use talc to a great extent are organic agriculture, the food industry, cosmetics, and hygiene products such as baby powder and detergent powder.

 Talc is sometimes used as an adulterant to illegal heroin, to expand volume and weight and thereby increase its street value.
 With intravenous use, it may lead to pulmonary talcosis, a granulomatous inflammation in the lungs.

 Sterile talc powder

 Sterile talc powder (NDC 63256-200-05) is a sclerosing agent used in the procedure of pleurodesis.
 This can be helpful as a cancer treatment to prevent pleural effusions (an abnormal collection of fluid in the space between the lungs and the thoracic wall).
 It is inserted into the space via a chest tube, causing it to close up, so fluid cannot collect there.
 The product can be sterilized by dry heat, ethylene oxide, or gamma irradiation.